hisekaldma/Polyhymnia/README.md

   ```

 ## Requirements
-Polyhymnia runs in the browser, and uses the Web Audio API, which is part of HTML5.
-It is supported in all modern browsers, including Safari on iOS and Chrome on Android.
+Polyhymnia runs in the browser and uses the Web Audio API, which is part of HTML5.
+It should work in all modern browsers, including Safari on iOS and Chrome on Android.
 You won’t have much luck with Internet Explorer.

-To see exactly which browsers are supported, check [caniuse.com](http://caniuse.com/#feat=audio-api).